Text-to-Text Pre-Training for Data-to-Text Tasks: Results and Discussion

 \subsection{WebNLG}

 The evaluation is done using BLEU and METEOR \cite{lavie2007meteor}, similar to \cite{ferreira2019neural}.
 The test set is split into two parts - seen and unseen.
-The examples in the unseen set are drawn from domains not present in the training set.
-It also features roughly 100 relations not seen during training. \\ Some of the baselines we compare with are: \begin{itemize} \item \textbf{Melbourne}, a neural encoder-decoder approach, which scored the highest in the automatic evaluation of the WebNLG challenge \cite{gardent2017webnlg}.
-The model relies on delexicalization, where entities are replaced with placeholders. \item \textbf{GTR-LSTM} \cite{distiawan2018gtr}, which employs a graph based triple encoder. \item \textbf{Step-by-Step} \cite{moryossef2019step} which splits the generation procedure into a planning stage followed by a neural generation stage. \item \textbf{Pipeline-Transformer} \cite{ferreira2019neural}, a pipelined neural system consisting of discourse ordering, text structuring, lexicalization and referring expression generation. \item \textbf{PlanEnc} \cite{zhao2020bridging}, the current state-of-the-art system.
-It consists of a graph convolution network based planning model which first predicts the order of the triples.
-This is followed by an LSTM with attention and copy mechanism to generate the text.
+The examples in the unseen set are drawn from domains not present in the training set, along with roughly 100 new predicates. \\ Some of the baselines we compare with are: \begin{itemize} \item \textbf{Melbourne}, a neural encoder-decoder approach, which scored the highest in the automatic evaluation of the WebNLG challenge \cite{gardent2017webnlg}.
+The model relies on delexicalization, where entities are replaced with placeholders. \item \textbf{GTR-LSTM} \cite{distiawan2018gtr}, which employs a graph based triple encoder. \item \textbf{Step-by-Step} \cite{moryossef2019step} which splits the generation procedure into a planning stage followed by a neural generation stage. \item \textbf{Pipeline-Transformer} \cite{ferreira2019neural}, a pipelined neural system consisting of discourse ordering, text structuring, lexicalization and referring expression generation. \item \textbf{DualEnc} \cite{zhao2020bridging}, the current state-of-the-art system.
+It consists of a graph convolution network based planning model which first predicts the order of the triples, followed by a separate LSTM with attention and copy mechanism model to generate the text.
 To train the planning model, the approach relies on extra annotations for the triple ordering.
-Such annotations are can be expensive and time consuming to obtain, especially for large, complex inputs. \end{itemize} Results are reported in Table \ref{results-webnlg}, for the overall test set as well as the seen and unseen splits.
+Such annotations are can be expensive and time consuming to obtain, especially for large, complex inputs. \end{itemize} Results are reported in Table \ref{results-webnlg}, for the overall test set as well as the Seen and Unseen splits.
 T5-Large performs the best across BLEU as well as METEOR.
-It and improves over PlanEnc by 4.3 BLEU on the overall test set.
+It improves over DualEnc by 4.3 BLEU on the overall test set.
 It also displays excellent generalization to new domains and relations, with a 14 BLEU improvement on the unseen test set.
-The results indicate that with pre-training, end-to-end neural models can surpass sophisticated pipelined approaches.
-All the T5 models perform well on the Seen test set.
-On the Unseen test set, T5-Small scores substantially lower, indicating that pre-training with large capacity models is required for out-of-domain generalization.
+The results indicate that with pre-training, end-to-end neural models can surpass sophisticated pipelined approaches while being much more robust to domain shift.